ofabricio/jsqt/README.md

 The `pattern` argument can be a function or a raw value.

-Use `-p` to match a prefix; `-s` to match a suffix; and no flag to match a regular expression.
+Use `-r` to match a regular expression; `-p` to match a prefix; `-s` to match a suffix;
+and no flag for an exact match.

 Use `-k` to match an object key by a pattern.
-It returns the key value or an empty context.
+It returns the matched key value or an empty context.

 Use `-v key` to match the value of a key by a pattern.
 It returns the current context or an empty context.